 4. Brahmin and holy men, responsible for astrology and bookkeeping.

 The non-free citizens were called “that“.
-They were slaves caught as prisoners of war, or previously free citizens that offered themselves to become slaves to pay off some family debts.
-In some cases, slaves had certain rights when it came to agreeing to move from one owner to another.
+They were enslaved people caught as prisoners of war or previously free citizens who offered to become enslaved to pay off family debts.
+In some cases, enslaved people had certain rights when agreeing to move from one owner to another.

-Ayutthaya was open to the world during a time when some other great kingdoms were not.
-It was multicultural with some estimates putting the total number of foreigners at 400 000.
-If we start with the foreigners, they had their settlements outside the main city.
+Ayutthaya was open to the world when some other great kingdoms were not.
+It was multicultural, with some estimates putting the total number of foreigners at 400 000.
+If we start with the foreigners, they had their settlements outside the central city.
 Ayutthaya had this strategic position between the South China Sea and the Bay of Bengal.
-Chinese citizens are mentioned by the number of 300 000 at one stage.
+The number of 300 000 mentions Chinese citizens at one stage.

 Some examples of Chinese goods brought in are porcelain and copper coins.
-Chris Baker mentions in his History of Ayutthaya that coconuts and salt were sold by Mon people.
+Chris Baker mentions in his History of Ayutthaya that the Mon people sold coconuts and salt.
 Additionally, foodstuff and wooden products were brought in from areas not far away for exports.
 Lastly, mining products came in from the north on boats on the Chao Phraya.

 There were silk and cotton producers.
 Sugar was brought from the Chinese, Cham and the Kaeks(Indian).
-The so called Kaew from Malayu and Java brought good quality rattan and betel nuts.
-Also there were many areas devoted to craft, and certain settlements produced whatever that was needed for religious rituals such incense and coffins.
+The Kaew from Malayu and Java brought good quality rattan and betel nuts.
+Also, there were many areas devoted to craft, and certain settlements produced whatever that was needed for religious rituals such as incense and coffins.
 Ayutthaya was a great producer of wooden boats and barges.

 One thing that the Siamese ladies cannot endure about us is the whiteness of our teeth, because they believe that the devil has white teeth, and that it is shameful for a human being to have teeth like beasts.
 Therefore, as soon as the boys and girls reach the age of fourteen or fifteen, they start trying to make their teeth black and shiny.Nicolas Gervaise (1662 -1729), A French missionary to Ayutthaya.